gennadiy-gaysha/portfolio_project_1/README.md

 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) site.
 - Markdown for the testing table in readme.md file was created using [Tables Generator](https://www.tablesgenerator.com/markdown_tables)
+- Grammar and spelling were checked using the power of [GPT Chat](https://chat.openai.com/chat) and [Grammarly](https://www.grammarly.com/) web app.

 ### Media